Babs (car): Restoration

-The restoration work took place in Owen's garage in Capel Curig, and Babs was displayed in the Pendine Museum of Speed during the summer months until its demolition in 2019 but will return on completion of the new Sands of Speed Museum.
+The restoration work took place in Owen's garage in Capel Curig, and Babs since then is displayed in the Pendine Museum of Speed in summer, and at Brooklands Museum during the winter.
 The car was run at the Brooklands Centenary in 2007.

 In 1999, Owen was awarded the Tom Pryce trophy, engraved with the words Atgyfodwr Babs ('Resurrector of Babs').
 Following Owen's death in 2012, the car is driven by his son Geraint.